JoseRaul42/PersonalAINewsBot/README.md

-# Webscraper and Local LLM
+# AI News Bot: Web Scraper & Local LLM

-This application serves as a template for creating a web scraper using Puppeteer in JavaScript.
-It retrieves headlines and summaries from AlJazeera news site and outputs the data in JSON format to a file named `output.json`.
-The script utilizes the `LocalModel.js` file to feed the output.json file to a local LLM model hosted through a LMStudio local server instance.
+Welcome to AI News Bot!
+This project is a web scraper and local LLM (Language Model) tool designed to help you extract headlines and articles from news websites and detect possible biases in the content.

-## Overview
+## Tech Stack

-- Puppeteer-based web scraper
-- Retrieves headlines and summaries from AlJazeera news site
-- Outputs data in JSON format to `output.json`
-- Uses `LocalModel.js` to feed `output.json` to a local LLM model
-- User only needs to adjust the model name, URL, and element selectors
+The following technologies are used in this project:

+- **JavaScript**: JavaScript is used for web scraping and sending results to the local server via Puppeteer library.
+- **LMStudio**: LMStudio is an open-source platform that helps you create and manage local LLMs (Language Models).
+It's used here to establish a connection between the local model and our application.
+- **Python**: Python serves as the main programming language for executing scripts and coordinating all the components of this project.
+The main script is named `main.py`.

-## Requirements
+## How It Works

-- Node.js
-- Puppeteer
-- LMStudio local server instance (optional)
+1. The web scraper, implemented in JavaScript using Puppeteer library, retrieves headlines and articles from a news website based on selectors specified in the `scraper.js` file.
+2. The scraped data is then outputted to a JSON file named `output.json`.
+3. The `localmodel.js` file uses this output JSON to establish a connection with a local LLM model (hosted through LMStudio local server instance) and passes in the web scraper results for analysis.
+4. The LLM model attempts to detect bias in the headline articles by processing the data from the JSON file.
+5. The results are then presented to you for further analysis or use in your research or projects.

-## Usage
+## Getting Started

-1. Clone or download this repository to your local machine.
+To get started with AI News Bot, follow these steps:

-2. Install dependencies by running `npm install` in the project directory.
+1. Install the necessary dependencies by running `pip install -r requirements.txt` in your terminal or command prompt.
-3. Open `LocalModel.js` and adjust the model name, URL, and element selectors as per your needs.
-4. Run the script using `node Scraper.js` within the Webscraper folder.
-The output will be saved to `output.json`.
-5. If you're using a local LLM model hosted through LMStudio, provide the appropriate endpoint URL in the `LocalModel.js` file before switching to the LMstudioConnection folder and running Node `LocalModel.js` .
-6. Monitor the `output.json` file for updates and feed it to your local LLM model as needed.
+2. Set up LMStudio according to the official [installation guide](https://lmstudio.readthedocs.io/en/latest/getting_started.html).
+Make sure you have a local LLM model ready for use with the application.
+3. Run the main script by executing `python main.py`.
+This will initiate the web scraper, which will extract headlines and articles from your selected news website and process them through the local LLM model to detect possible biases.
+4. The results will be displayed on the terminal or command prompt, where you can analyze them according to your needs.

 ## Contributing

-Contributions are welcome!
-If you find any bugs or have suggestions for improvements, please open an issue or submit a pull request.
+If you'd like to contribute to AI News Bot, feel free to submit pull requests or open an issue on GitHub.
+We welcome any improvements or bug fixes that can enhance the project.

+For more information about how to contribute, check out our [Contributing Guidelines](https://github.com/your-username/ai-news-bot/blob/main/CONTRIBUTING.md).